michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

     <td> about 50% male 48% female 2% other </td>
     <td> about 50% male 48% female 2% other</td>
     <td> about 50% male 48% female 2% other </td>
-    <td> Use the female example as both women and men are interested in women; women's narratives are more popular than that of men.</td>
+    <td> Use female example as both women and men are interested in women; women narratives are more popular than that of men.</td>
   </tr>
     <tr>
     <td>What are their needs? </td>